Four Nights in Tbilisi

 Hikes Through Deserted Valleys

-Sadly we had to abandon our hike to a glacier up and along the Amali River Valley, due to restrictions by Georgian Border Police, but instead we walked to the two Gveleti Waterfalls nearby and Chris and I finished the day with the surprisingly, strenuous hike to the Geregeti Church from Stepantsminda making it three hikes in one day!
+Sadly we had to abandon our hike to the Devdoraki glacier up and along the Amali River Valley, due to restrictions by Georgian Border Police, but instead we walked to the two Gveleti Waterfalls nearby and Chris and I finished the day with the surprisingly, strenuous hike to the Sameba, Holy Trinity Church from Stepantsminda making it three hikes in one day!
 On our last day in Kazbegi we enjoyed a pleasant walk through the almost deserted Truso Valley with its bubbling mineral lakes, geysers, colourful mineral springs and stone towers.

 Return to Tbilisi for the Last Few Days